 Unlock the pleasure of your prostate

-I caught up with Matt Hinrichs for a behind-the-scenes look at what’s he’s found out.
+We caught up with him for an in-depth look at what’s he’s found out.

 Are you able to estimate how many hours you’ve spent researching prostate-related pleasure?

 Well, if you’re going by the maxim that spending more than 1,000 hours on a subject makes you an expert, I’d say that I’ve nailed this subject.

 Is the multi-orgasmic potential of our prostate something that we generally start to explore as we get a bit older?

 Actually, many of us get an inkling of the potential as young boys – with the occasional pleasant, non-sexual ‘tingles’ coming from down there.